Utility Billing - Monday through Friday 8:30 a.m. to 4:00 p.m.

 The Finance Department, through its five Divisions, provides financial management, oversight, monitoring and reporting functions for the City's complex financial resources.
 The department accomplishes this objective by providing budgetary oversight, monitoring and preparation; purchasing and procurement expertise; accounting and financial reporting services; cashiering, accounts receivable and collections services; payroll and accounts payable services; and, utility billing and business license customer service.

 Finance Administration is responsible for the day-to-day operations of the Finance Department.
-The Director of Finance reviews operations to ensure compliance with federal, state, and local laws, as well as, City regulations and financial policies.
+The Chief Financial Officer reviews operations to ensure compliance with federal, state, and local laws, as well as, City regulations and financial policies.
 Administration manages the annual operating and capital budgets, long-term financial plan, business enterprise system, citywide cost allocation study, fixed asset inventory, financial reporting, and annual audits.

 Mary Loadsman, Administrative Assistant